 This guide contains warning symbols and statements.
 Please pay special attention to this symbol and follow any instructions given.
 Here is a brief explanation of the use of the warning symbol.

-This symbol will help alert you to such dangers as personal injury, burns, fire, and electrical shock.
+This symbol will help alert you to such dangers as fire, electrical shock, burns, and personal injury.

 Our Consumer Assistance Center number, 1-800-253-1301, is toll-free 24 hours a day.